Learn

 ./get_helm.sh

-The commands below add the code repository as a valid source for Helm charts within your environment, update the internal listing of valid Helm charts, and then pull and extract the SonarQube Helm chart.
+The commands below add the code repository as a valid source for Helm charts within your environment, update the internal listing of valid Helm charts, and then pull and extract the SonarQube Server Helm chart.
 You’re extracting the Helm chart to edit the default variables to better suit your deployment.

 helm repo add sonarqube https://SonarSource.github.io/helm-chart-sonarqube